ePages-de/epages-devportal/_posts/2019/2019-09-18-epages-you-2019-from-a-perspective-of-two-newbies.md

 After sport comes the pleasure.
 For all ePagees a very tasty buffet with thai curry, rice, falafel, salad, and chicken breast had been prepared.
-Everyone filled their stomachs, drank some drinks, and reviewed the day.
+Everyone filled their stomachs, had some drinks, and reviewed the day.
 As newbies this was our opportunity to get to know new faces and make new contacts.
 Eventually we headed home, prepared for the next day.